The Chart for The Wendy's Company (WEN) Is Flashing Mixed Signals

 WEN’s Market Performance

-WEN stocks went down by -0.05% for the week, with a monthly drop of -6.34% and a quarterly performance of 0.73%, while its annual performance rate touched 7.46%.
-The volatility ratio for the week stands at 2.94% while the volatility levels for the past 30 days are set at 2.26% for The Wendy’s Company.
-The simple moving average for the period of the last 20 days is -5.00% for WEN stocks with a simple moving average of -2.62% for the last 200 days.
+WEN stocks went up by 2.93% for the week, with a monthly drop of -4.31% and a quarterly performance of 1.69%, while its annual performance rate touched 10.25%.
+The volatility ratio for the week stands at 2.70% while the volatility levels for the past 30 days are set at 2.43% for The Wendy’s Company.
+The simple moving average for the period of the last 20 days is -1.10% for WEN stocks with a simple moving average of 0.38% for the last 200 days.

 Analysts’ Opinion of WEN